mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

   ...
 </script>
 ```

+It's important you put `type="module"` in the script tag.
+This enables
+us to use the `import` keyword to load three.js.
+There are other ways
+to load three.js but as of r106 using modules is the recommended way.
+Modules have the advantage that they can easily import other modules
+they need.
+That saves us from having to manually load extra scripts
+they are dependent on.

 Note there are some esoteric details here.
 If you don't pass a canvas
 into three.js it will create one for you but then you have to add it